The Key Idea In The Housing Program President Obama's Talking Up Today

 It makes sense that the president is talking about the program in Nevada — more than half of all homeowners in the state are underwater, more than in any other state.
 (Nevada is also a swing state, by the way.)

-The new program may indeed help people refinance into cheaper mortgages.
+The new program may indeed help some people refinance into cheaper mortgages.

-But the broader economic effects may be limited.
-For the nation's households overall, monthly debt payments as a percentage of disposable income have already fallen sharply.
+But for the nation's households overall, monthly debt payments as a percentage of disposable income have already fallen sharply.
 That's not because overall household debt is low (it isn't) but because low interest rates have already led to lower monthly payments for millions of households.